Israel Under Pressure From Allies As Gaza War Rages On

-(MENAFN- Gulf Times) Israel was facing mounting international pressure Wednesday over its war in Gaza, with even key backer the United States criticising the "indiscriminate" bombing.
+(MENAFN- Jordan Times) GAZA STRIP, Palestinian Territories - Israel was facing mounting international pressure on Wednesday over its war in Gaza, with even key backer the United States criticising the "indiscriminate" bombing.

-Now in its third month, the war has left Gaza in ruins, killing more than 18,600 people, mostly women and children, according to the latest toll from the Hamas-run health ministry, and causing "unparalleled" damage to its roads, schools and hospitals.
+The Israeli war has left Gaza in ruins, killing more than 18,600 people, mostly women and children, according to the latest toll from the health ministry, and causing "unparalleled" damage to its roads, schools and hospitals.

 The UN General Assembly overwhelmingly backed a non-binding resolution for a ceasefire on Tuesday.